cgcostume/pubg-maps/README.md

 # PUBG & Fortnite | Terrain Maps

-*PlayerUnknown's Battlegrounds* currently features six maps: Erangel, Erangel Classic, Miramar, Sanhok, Vikendi, and Camp Jackal.
+*PlayerUnknown's Battlegrounds* currently features seven maps: Erangel, Erangel Classic, Miramar, Sanhok, Vikendi, Karakin, and Camp Jackal.
 This repository provides information and scripts for extracting elevation and normal maps from the game's sources.

 Please note that all preview images are downscaled to 8-bit 512px &times; 512px and should not be used for rendering (normal data is downsampled using bicubic resampling).